futurix/imager/Imager/doc/developer/localization/readme.txt

 7. When you have translated language_terms.rc file - send it to me by e-mail (to alex@fxfp.com address).
 Do not send me compiled DLL - I need .rc file!
+   Exception: languages with strange encodings - in this case I may need both DLL and .rc file.

 8. And thank you for your contributions!